wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 Before digging in the topics of this session, remember:

 - Prolog works by answering queries with respect to a knowledge base
-- A Prolog knowledge (or database) comprises clausules that are either rules or facts
+- A Prolog knowledge (or database) comprises clauses that are either rules or facts
 - Rules introduce new possible queries
 - Facts lead to positive answers
 - A query with variables for which Prolog returns a positive answer, will also instantiate the